matomo-org/developer-documentation/docs/5.x/generated/MatomoTracker.md

 <a name="getUrlTrackContentInteraction" id="getUrlTrackContentInteraction"></a>
 ### `getUrlTrackContentInteraction()`

-Builds URL to track a content impression.
+Builds URL to track a content interaction.

 #### See Also